Propagation of Chaos for Derivatives of McKean-Vlasov Stochastic Differential Equations and Applications: Introduction

 \section{Introduction}

-Kac’s chaotic property, also called the Boltzmann property, is a key concept for deriving the spatially homogeneous Boltzmann equation; see \cite{Kac}.
-Its dynamical version, the propagation of chaos \cite{SN}, shows that in the mean-field system, the limit of a single particle is a McKean--Vlasov stochastic differential equation (SDE), as proposed in \cite{Mckean}.
-This phenomenon has been extensively developed; see the surveys and monographs \cite{CD, G16, H91, SN} and representative quantitative results in, for instance, \cite{BH, BJW, SWT, WHGY}.
+Kac's chaotic property, also called the Boltzmann property, is a key concept for deriving the spatially homogeneous Boltzmann equation; see \cite{Kac}.
+Its dynamical version, known as propagation of chaos, shows that in a mean-field system the limit of a single particle is described by a McKean--Vlasov stochastic differential equation (SDE), as proposed in \cite{Mckean}; see also \cite{SN}.
+Such equations, also called distribution dependent or mean-field SDEs, are important probabilistic models for nonlinear Fokker--Planck equations and mean field games; see, for example, \cite{CD,RW24,SN}.
+The theory of propagation of chaos has been extensively developed; see the surveys and monographs \cite{CD,G16,H91,SN} and representative quantitative results in, for instance, \cite{BH,BJW,SWT,WHGY}.